 The last thing I expected to run into was a white owl.

 But that’s what happened when I went to the bathroom at the restaurant we were near.
 As I walked through the beautiful taverna, I noticed something standing on a table.
 As I drew closer, I couldn’t believe my eyes – it was an owl.
 Look in the picture above and see if you can find it!

 After looking around more, I noticed rabbits, chickens, and hamsters running around too.

 Sienna enjoyed looking at all the animals!

 After the beach, we piled up in the car and headed to Gortys – the ancient capital of Crete.

-As far as ancient ruins go, Gortys is best if you like to avoid crowds, The contrast between the Palace of Knosos and Gortys couldn’t be more pronounced.
+As far as ancient ruins go, Gortys is best if you like to avoid crowds, The contrast between the Palace of Knossos and Gortys couldn’t be more pronounced.

-At Knosos you can barely breathe because there are so many people.
+At Knossos you can barely breathe because there are so many people.
 At Gortys, you’ll be lucky to see more than a handful of people.
 This guy below didn’t say a word!

 After passing it, we turned around and found a parking lot.
 Upon entering the site, we walked around and admired a Basilica which is currently under quite a bit of restoration.
 There was quite a team working on it while we were there.

-Thereafter, we discovered what looked like a theater of some sorts
+Thereafter, we discovered what looked like a theater of some sort.

 We asked an attendant and she explained that we could leave the area, cross the road and explore for hours.
 The city went to the top of the hill and along the plain.